Japanese Primer

 Passive listening is what happens when you play Japanese audio in the background while you do something else.
 You're not focusing intently on just the audio and trying to understand what is being said, but you are exposing your brain to how Japanese sounds.
 This helps build your Japanese "head voice"--your ability to voice Japanese words in your head as a native speaker would pronounce them.
 It also helps with general pronunciation of syllables and how their sounds change in some words.

 For example, if your native language is English and you have only read (not heard) Japanese, you may pronounce です as "deh-soo."
 If you've ever heard this word spoken by a native, you will know it is commonly voiced more as "des."
 Similarly, you may be familiar with the sport called Sumo.
-In English, we voice this as "soo-mow," with both syllables taking the same amount of time to say, and we stress the first syllable.
-In Japanese, this word is voiced more like "smo" in "smoke," and the second syllable is stressed more.
+In English, I voice this as "sue-mow," with both syllables taking the same amount of time to say, and I stress the first syllable.
+In Japanese, this word is voiced more like "smo" with the pacing (not intonation) being similar to "smo" in "smoke," and the second syllable is stressed more.

 You can technically perform passive listening almost anytime--when doing chores, exercising, cooking, or even when studying something else in Japanese--by just playing something Japanese in the background.